MileHacker Logo

 Coastal Exploration

-• Discover secluded coves and surf breaks.
+• Discover secluded coves and surf the waves breaks.

-• Best spots for snorkeling and diving.
+• Best spots for underwater activities like snorkeling and diving.

 • Boat tours for marine wildlife viewing.

-• Permitted beach driving zones and regulations.
+• Permitted beach driving zones and rules.

 Continuous Discovery